-- You fail to provide any information or documentation reasonably requested by the Department, only where such a request pertains to material you could reasonably be expected to provide where it is relevant and appropriate to the processing or administration of your Jobseeker's claim. - You fail to attend meetings or interviews with DSP officials without just cause or good reason.

-- You fail to attend for interview at any training, education, re-training or work experience opportunity recommended or referred by the Department of Social Protection (including Community Employment and TÚS) without just cause or good reason. - You refuse a suitable job offer or a suitable offer of training, re-training, education or work experience (including Community Employment and TÚS) without just cause or good reason. - You are suspected or convicted of fraud in relation to a Social Welfare payment.
+- You fail to provide any information or documentation reasonably requested by the Department, only where such a request pertains to material you could reasonably be expected to provide where it is relevant and appropriate to the processing or administration of your Jobseeker's claim. - You fail to attend meetings or interviews with Department of Social Protection officials without just cause or good reason. - You fail to attend for interview at any training, education, re-training or work experience opportunity recommended or referred by the Department of Social Protection (including Community Employment and TÚS) without just cause or good reason. - You refuse a suitable job offer or a suitable offer of training, re-training, education or work experience (including Community Employment and TÚS) without just cause or good reason. - You are being investigated for or are convicted of fraud in relation to a Social Welfare payment.